A classification of complex rank 3 vector bundles on complex projective 5-space: Introduction

 While working on this project, the author was supported by the National Science Foundation under Award No.~2202914.

 \subsecl{Conventions}{subsec:conventions} \begin{itemize} \item ``Vector bundle" will refer to a complex, topological vector bundle.
-As such, we use ``vector bundle" and ``map to $BU(r)$" interchangeably. ``Rank" refers to complex rank. \item Given spaces $X$ and $Y$, we write $[X,Y]$ for homotopy classes of maps from $X$ to $Y$. \item $H^*$ will refer to ordinary cohomology with $\Z$ coefficients, except otherwise stated.
+As such, we use ``vector bundle" and ``map to $BU{ }(r)$" interchangeably. ``Rank" refers to complex rank. \item Given spaces $X$ and $Y$, we write $[X,Y]$ for homotopy classes of maps from $X$ to $Y$. \item $H^*$ will refer to ordinary cohomology with $\Z$ coefficients, except otherwise stated.
 We write $\HF{p}{*}$ for cohomology with $\mathbb F_p=\Z/p$ coefficients. \item If $C$ is a space, then $\pi_*C$ will refer to {\em unstable} homotopy groups.
 If $X$ is a spectrum, $\pi_*X$ will refer to its stable homotopy groups.
-Thus, the stable homotopy groups of a space $C$ will be written as $\pi_*(\suspp C)$. \item Given a space or spectrum $X$, we write $\tau_{n}X$ for its $n$-th Postnikov section. \item Given virtual bundle $W$ on a topological space $Y$, we write $\Th{Y}{W}$ for the Thom spectrum of $W$.
-Given a map $f\: X \to Y$ of spaces, $f$ has a Thomification When taking Thom spectra, we assume all bundles have virtual dimension zero. \item Given a space or spectrum $X$, we write $\c{X}{p}$ for its completion at a prime $p$, and $X_{(p)}$ for its localization away from $p$. \item In Sections~\ref{sec:exist} and \ref{sec:untwisting}, all spaces and spectra are implicitly localized at the prime $3$. \item Given an $E_\infty$-ring spectrum $R$ and two $R$-modules $X,Y$, we write
+Thus, the stable homotopy groups of a space $C$ will be written as $\pi_*(\suspp C)$. \item Given a space or spectrum $X$, we write $\tau_{n}X$ for its $n$-th Postnikov section. \item Given virtual complex $W\: X\to BU$ on a topological space $X$, we write $\Th{X}{W}$ for the Thom spectrum associated to the stable homotopy sphere bundle where $j$ is the complex $j$-homomorphism (for a discussion of Thom spectra defined in this way, see \cite[Section 5.1]{ABGHR}).

+\item For $W\: X \to BU(r)$ a finite-rank bundle, let $i_r\: BU(r)\to BU$ denote the map induced on classifying spaces by the inclusion $U(r) \to U$.
+We define $\Th{X}{W}$ to be the Thom spectrum of the composite $i_r \circ W\: X \to BU$. \item Given a space or spectrum $X$, we write $\c{X}{p}$ for its completion at a prime $p$, and $X_{(p)}$ for its localization at $p$, i.e., where all primes other than $p$ are inverted. \item In Sections~\ref{sec:exist} and \ref{sec:untwisting}, all spaces and spectra are implicitly localized at the prime $3$. \item Given an $E_\infty$-ring spectrum $R$ and two $R$-modules $X,Y$, we write for the space of $R$-module maps from $X$ to $Y$.

 \end{itemize}